vulpes556/GamePal/README.md

 # GamePal

-GamePal is a community-driven web application designed to help gamers find like-minded teammates based on shared interests, playstyles, and schedules.
+GamePal is a community-driven (well, I hope one day... :) ) web application designed to help gamers find like-minded teammates based on shared interests, playstyles, and schedules.
 Whether you prefer competitive matches, casual co-op sessions, or just want to chat about your favorite titles, GamePal makes it easy to discover players who match your gaming profile.

 ---